30 Best Chinese Restaurants In Singapore | Eatbook.sg

 Yun Nans is not a halal-certified eatery.

-22. Red House Seafood Nanyang
+21. Red House Seafood

-Red House Seafood Nanyang is part of the celebrated Red House Seafood group.
-While the restaurant has undergone a recent revamp, the brand’s history dates back to 1976.
+Red House Seafood is part of the celebrated Red House Seafood group.
+While the restaurant has undergone a revamp, the brand’s history dates back to 1976.
 Since then, they have been serving up delicious seafood and their signature Cantonese dishes.
 The restaurant offers private rooms for intimate dining experiences and family gatherings—these are especially popular during festive seasons, so you want to make your reservations ASAP.

-Among the highlights on the menu here is the Chef’s Duo of Squid Platter ($32++/$58++), featuring Traditional Crabmeat Prawn Roll and Salted Egg Squid.
+Among the highlights on the menu here is the Duo Squid Platter ($32++/$58++), featuring Traditional Crabmeat Prawn Roll and Salted Egg Squid.
 Another noteworthy dish is the Spicy Seafood Combination ($38++/$70++), a flavorful medley of scallops, grouper, prawns, and squid stir-fried in a moderately spicy lemongrass-infused sauce.

-Read our Red House Seafood Nanyang review.
+Read our Red House Seafood review.

 Website